 To start, set some water on the stove and bring to a boil.
 Sift one cup of coconut flour in a bowl, and mix with one and a half tablespoons of psyllium husk.
 When the water boils, add the coconut flour and psyllium husk mixture to the water and stir.

 Add some more water if needed but only small quantities at a time.
 Stir till it reaches a dough-like consistency.
-Serve and enjoy with your favorite African soup.
+Serve and enjoy with your favorite African soups such as:

 How to reheat Coconut Fufu

 This makes two servings for me so I store the extra one in the fridge for another day, wrapped in a cling wrap.
 To reheat, bring water to a boil and put the wrapped fufu in the pot of boiling water and turn the heat to medium.
 Don’t take out the wrap, as the fufu will just keep absorbing water.
 After about 5 minutes, take it out of the boiling water and let cool a bit.
 Take out the cling wrap and serve.